-Requirements for checking hearing protection
+Requirements for checking hearing protection compliance

 Under the Control of Noise at Work Regulations 2005 employers have a duty to ensure hearing protection is used as required and remains suitable for use.